underscoreio/essential-scala/src/pages/intro/object-literals.md

 When the object is first loaded, Scala runs through its definition and calculates the values of each of its fields.
 This results in the code printing `"Evaluating simpleField"` as a side-effect.

 **The body expression of a field is run only once** after which the final value is stored in the object.
-The expression is never evaluated again -- notice the lack of `println` output below.
+The expression is never evaluated again---notice the lack of `println` output below.

 ~~~ scala
 scala> Test7.simpleField